 What is CNC Thread Milling？

 Thread milling is a conventional computer numerical control (CNC) manufacturing process.
 It is widely exploited for producing holes that adopt screws of varying sizes.
-Thread milling has numerous applications and sometimes even replaces CNC tapping.
+Thread milling has numerous used in machine shop, sometimes even replaces CNC tapping.

-Let’s deepen into CNC thread milling, its working principles and the types of thread cutters and learn more about its difference from tapping.
+Let’s deepen into CNC mill machine, Threading process , types of thread cutters and learn more about its difference from tapping.

-It is a metalworking process used to cut threads of varying sizes with the help of a spindle.
+It is a metalworking process used to cut threads of varying sizes with the help of machine spindles.
 In this case, the spindle is a rotatory part of a CNC thread mill that holds a cutting tool.
 By cutting off small chips of a previously made hole, CNC thread mills achieve threads of varying types.

 A single CNC unit can produce numerous types of threads, and the essential considerations here are the following: